chonieny/Hate_Crime_Factors_project/README.md

 * Using the 1.5 IQR rule, states that might contain outlier outcome values were identified<br/>
   &#8594; the states were Oregon and District of Columbia<br/> &#8594; an extreme outlier value was dropped
+* Correlations between features were checked as well

 ### Data Cleaning
 * Data were scaled